Skip to content

 See Eviction Policy

-If an apartment becomes untenable due to damage, repairs, construction or any other cause and University Student Apartments is unable to, or chooses not to provide other housing, University Student Apartments will deem the Rental Agreement canceled.
-University Student Apartments will deem the Rental Agreement canceled if the resident refuses to accept other housing when offered; neither party will have any further obligations and the resident will immediately vacate the apartment.
+If an apartment becomes untenable due to damage, repairs, construction or any other cause and Sunnyside Apartments is unable to, or chooses not to provide other housing, Sunnyside Apartments will deem the Rental Agreement canceled.
+Sunnyside Apartments will deem the Rental Agreement canceled if the resident refuses to accept other housing when offered; neither party will have any further obligations and the resident will immediately vacate the apartment.
 The resident is responsible for all rent up to, and including, the day the resident vacates and returns the keys.

 Cancellation of Rental Agreement by the Resident: